This post may contain affiliate links. Please read our disclosure policy.

 - Arugula: Arugula is slightly peppery in flavor, and so it works great with the beets and feta.
 Other greens like baby spinach will also work well.

 - Walnuts: Walnuts add a nice earthy and nutty flavor that compliment the beets, as well as a crunchy texture.
 Other nuts like pecans or slivered almonds will work well.
+Go the extra mile and make sweet crunchy candied walnuts to add to salads or just to munch on.
+It’s a great snack!

 - Feta: Feta adds a nice salty briny flavor and a creamy texture.
 Goat cheese would also work great.